 The budget overview table should show the total estimated expenditure and receipts for each applicant, per budget category.
 The budget overview must be expressed in Euro.
-You can convert expenditures and receipts on the basis of the exchange rates published in the Official Journal, C-Series1.
+You can convert expenditures and receipts on the basis of the exchange rates published in the Official Journal, C-Series.
+Information on detailed estimates per cost category, have to be provided in the template (a spreadsheet file) that can be retrieved from the Participant Portal.
+Please make sure that the totals for the cost categories in the spreadsheet file correspond to the totals indicated in the budget overview table.

 This amount should include estimated costs for subcontracted tasks.
-Only the white cells need to be filled in (the grey cells are not applicable or automatically filled-in).
+Only the white cells need to be filled in (the grey cells are not applicable or automatically filled in).